-The Pros and Cons of Moving Closer to Kids or Grandkids in Austin10/07/2017The Pros and Cons of Moving Closer to Kids or Grandkids in Austin Family is important, and when you live apart it's hard to spend time with each other frequently.
+The Pros and Cons of Moving Closer to Kids or Grandkids in Austin10/07/2017The Pros and Cons of Moving Closer to Kids or Grandkids in Austin Family is important, and when you live with many miles between it's hard to spend time with each other frequently.
 While telephones and video calls have helped to decrease that distance, it is not the same as being able to physically be with your loved ones.
 If you might be thinking about moving closer to your children, or to your grandchildren, you should scrupulously examine every part of that decision.
 While it is effortless to see only the upside, without truly thinking about the disadvantages.
-And for every up there is a down, which is why it's a good idea to compare and contrast what your future life might look like if you choose to make that move to Austin.
+And for every up there is a down, which is why it's a good idea to compare and contrast what your future life might look like if you decide to make that move to Austin.
 The Pros and Cons of Moving Closer to Kids or Grandkids Pro: You Get More Family Time Even on-the-go families can make time to grab lunch or go to a weekend movie, provided they live relatively close together.
 It also means you won't miss holidays, birthdays, and other valuable events like recitals, school field trips, etc. that grandkids tend to have on a regular basis.
 That is a valid reason for many older parents to try to close the physical distance between themselves, and the rest of their families.
 Con: You Have Limited Options If the rest of your family previously resides in a particular location, then you will be required to take that city on its own terms.
 That means you have limited selections when it comes to budgets, locations, and other options that are frequently available for you when pondering moving.
 Depending on your resources and your personal needs, you might not find a new abode that gives you everything you want.
 Pro: You Have a Support Network in Austin Even if you are unaccustomed to your new locale, you'll have a support system in the form of your family.
 They can help integrate you, show you around, and get you up-to-speed on what your new city has to offer.
 That's a huge plus, especially for senior citizens who may have hesitations about asking for help, or starting a new social network in Austin from scratch.
-Con: It Can Be Hard to Balance Life Just because you're a parent or a grandparent doesn't mean you don't have a life to live.
+Con: It Can Be Hard to Balance Everything Just because you're a parent or a grandparent doesn't mean you don't have a life to live.
 You have interests and pastimes, and you may even still be working on your career.
 Just because your kids have grown up (and in some instances had kids of their own) doesn’t mean you don't have plenty to do, still.
 If you live near your family, though, you might feel obligated to put that aside so that you can spend more time with your loved ones.
 Pro: New Opportunities If the location you're moving to has things your current area doesn't, then that can be a gigantic advantage for you.
 Whether it is more robust social services to help you with your needs, a more engaging social scene, or just an economy where your money goes further than it does where you currently live.
 You need to carefully evaluate where you are moving to, and try to find positive aspects of it that will allow you to feel like part of the community.
 Con: The Cost Even if you have a modest house of belongings, and you're moving a somewhat short distance, it's going to cost you time, money and energy to move.
 Those costs need to be calculated and their impact evaluated, before you commit to move.
 Because even if you can afford your final destination; you want to be closer to your family; and there are opportunities there, the cost of moving might be enough to keep you in place.
 If you are ready to make the move closer to your children or grandchildren, A-1 Freeman can be there for you every step of the way.
 We have many different service levels to fit every budget.
 Click below to get started with your Free Estimate.